Jacobstephens17/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch allows you to define a route or flow through the different pages
 1. How would you explain form validation to someone who has never programmed before?
+    Is a way of checking the form for required or expected input fields
 1. In 1-2 sentences, define end to end testing.
+    The process of testing the application or website throughout the entire navigation process to make sure everything works and returns the correct information to you and the user

 ## Instructions